-This Homemade Waffle Recipe is easy and homemade, made with simple ingredients – light and crispy on the outside, soft and fluffy on the inside – they’re perfect every time!
+Homemade Waffle Recipe!
+Made with simple ingredients – light and crispy on the outside, soft and fluffy on the inside – they’re perfect every time!

-One of our favorite meals to make on the weekend together as a family is this Homemade Waffle Recipe!
+One of our favorite meals to make on the weekend together as a family is this Homemade Waffle Recipe – they’re just as delicious as my Homemade Pancake Recipe, French Toast Casserole and Sprite Biscuits that everyone loves!

-Sundays are for sleeping in, drinking coffee at the kitchen table and making a delicious breakfast like these Homemade Waffles from scratch!
+Sundays are for sleeping in, drinking coffee at the kitchen table and making a delicious breakfast like this Waffle Recipe from scratch!
 No need for a waffle mix when you have this recipe in under your belt!

 We love pulling out our Belgian Waffle Maker – the same one we received as a wedding gift years ago – and making a homemade waffle batter that promises to be the most amazing waffles from scratch you’ve ever had!

-This easy waffle recipe is best when covered in butter and real maple syrup and a side of bacon.
+This fluffy, crispy waffle recipe is best when covered in butter and real maple syrup and a side of bacon.
 They’re so good!

 I grew up with my mom and dad using everyone’s favorite Bisquick waffle recipe.
 Bisquick has a wonderful flavor and always turns out amazing.
 But, I also like to make my pancakes and waffles batter from scratch whenever possible.